 The flight from Sydney to Singapore left just after midday and arrived almost an hour early around 6.30pm local time.
 By the time I had collected my bags, cleared immigration, and caught the MRT to my hotel it was quite late in the evening so I had an early night.

 The next morning I met up with an Australian workmate who was also visiting Singapore and we explored around Little India.
-This was a little bit of a culture shock as it was not what I was expecting Singapore to be like.

 After getting lost a few times we found a MRT station and headed through to the Marina Bay area which is a complete contrast to Little India.
 At Marina Bay we met up with another friend at the Merlion and walked around Marina Bay to Marina Bay Sands where we had lunch.